MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

             </div>
         </form>
 ```
->**Note:** This code block generates validation messages to a &lt;form&gt; using ValidationMessage and ValidationSummary Tag Helpers.
+>**Note:** This code block generates validation messages to a &lt;form&gt; using ValidationMessage, and ValidationSummary Tag Helpers.

 16. On the **FILE** menu of the **DataAnnotationsExample - Microsoft Visual Studio** window, click **Save All**.